codewithminer/ImageCaptioning/README.md

 ```bash
 pip install -r requirements.txt
 ```

-3. Dataset
+3. Dataset:
 We trained the model on the MS-COCO dataset, which contains over 80K images and their corresponding captions. if you want, you can use another dataset.
 - Download the [MS-COCO train2014](http://images.cocodataset.org/zips/train2014.zip) dataset and extract it in the dataset/images/ folder.
 - Download the [MS-COCO annotations](http://images.cocodataset.org/annotations/annotations_trainval2014.zip) dataset and extract it in the dataset/annotations/ folder.

-4. Preprocessing
+4. Preprocessing:
-- generate a vocabulary of captions:
+- generate a vocabulary of captions (If you do not want to build the vocabulary from scratch, you can Download vocab.pkl from this [link](URL) and put it in the dataset folder.):
 ```bash
  python build_vocab
 ```